prideout/book-webgl/README.md

 # later

-- Remove 'js' from ColorGraph since it's broken
+- Remove 'js' from ColorGraph since it's broken, and remove the stats stuff

 - Make points draggable in PolygonTess since the instructions claim it's possible